shenba1712/wctool/README.md

 ## WCTool

-Similar to Unix's wc tool, the custom-built tool can also count words, lines, characters and bytes in a file.
+Like Unix's wc tool, the custom-built tool can also count words, lines, characters and bytes in a file.
 It also reads and calculates values of piped input.

 While `wc` can work with multiple files, the first version of our custom tool only takes one file.